satellite-image-deep-learning/techniques/README.md

 * SuperAnnotate can be run [locally](https://github.com/opencv-ai/superannotate) or used via a [cloud service](https://superannotate.com/)
 * [dash_doodler](https://github.com/dbuscombe-usgs/dash_doodler) -> A web application built with plotly/dash for image segmentation with minimal supervision
 * [remo](https://remo.ai) -> A webapp and Python library that lets you explore and control your image datasets

-## Enterprise grade annotation platforms
-Generally more fully featured than open source tools, often adding model assisted labelling & integration with providers of annotation as a service (outsourced annotation).
-There are many companies competing in this space, so I just list a few I have experience with.
 * [GroundWork](https://groundwork.azavea.com/) is designed for annotating and labeling geospatial data like satellite imagery, from Azavea
 * [Roboflow](https://roboflow.com) can be used to convert between annotation formats & manage datasets, as well as train and deploy custom models.
 Free tier quite useful
 * [supervise.ly](https://supervise.ly) is one of the more fully featured platforms, decent free tier